 It says the following: "Shaw, Williams, prepared to venture down the left.
 There's a good ball in for Tony Morley.
 Oh, it must be and it is!
 It's Peter Withe."
 The following year, Villa won the UEFA Super Cup with a 2-0 victory over Barcelona.

-They clawed their way back into the Premier League at the end of the 2018/19 season under Dean Smith, but are still struggling to finish inside the top ten.
+They clawed their way back into the Premier League at the end of the 2018/19 season under Dean Smith.

 Villa's early history